Rissoidae

-Rissoidae is a large family of very small and minute sea snails with an operculum, marine gastropod mollusks in the superfamily Rissooidea and the order Littorinimorpha.
+Rissoidae is a large family of sea snails.
+Members of the Rissoidae are very small in size and possess an operculum.

 Distribution and habitat

-This family of snails is found worldwide.
+Rissoidae are found worldwide.
 They live on sandy or gravel bottoms among algae or marine plants.
-They are also found under rocks in crevices or sheltered places.
+They are also found under rocks in crevices or other sheltered places.

 Subfamilies

-The classification within this family was a long time not clarified.
-The number of genera and subgenera was subject to the individual interpretation of the researcher.

 The following subfamilies were recognized in the taxonomy of Bouchet & Rocroi of 2005: